Edward Thomas and Robert Frost

 The tragedy of this misunderstanding is poignant.
 Thomas was himself a wonderful writer.
-Here are the final lines from his short story “The Stile.”
+As evidence, here are the final lines from his short story “The Stile.”

 I knew that I was more than the something which had been looking out all that day upon the visible earth and thinking and speaking and tasting friendship.
 Somewhere — close at hand in that rosy thicket or far off beyond the ribs of sunset — I was gathered up with an immortal company, where I and poet and lover and flower and cloud and star were equals, as all the little leaves were equal ruffling before the gusts, or sleeping and carved out of the silentness.
 And in that company I learned that I am something which no fortune can touch, whether I be soon to die or long years away.
 Things will happen which will trample and pierce, but I shall go on, something that is here and there like the wind, something unconquerable, something not to be separated from the dark earth and the light sky, a strong citizen of infinity and eternity.
 The confidence and ease had become a deep joy; I knew that I could not do without the Infinite, nor the Infinite without me.

 Edward Thomas was killed on the first day of the battle of Arras, Easter 1917, surviving just over two months in France.
 He was survived by his wife and three young children.
-War is useless.
+War is, for the most part, futile.

 Two roads diverged in a yellow wood,